4freewifi/gocalm/README.md

 encouraged to store necessary data in self-defined context struct and keep the interface clean.
 Check the typical usage in calm_test.go .

+Need memcached to run `go test` and if caching is enabled.

 ## API

 Visit <http://godoc.org/github.com/4freewifi/gocalm>